junxit/us-congress-bills-116/metadata.md

 - 2019-03-05 — Mr. Tonko moved to suspend the rules and pass the bill.
 - 2019-03-05 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2335)
 - 2019-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2335)
+- 2019-03-06 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-03-07 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 31.